ericyoc/hnn_attack_two_diff_defense_choices_poc/README.md

 ## Results for HNN Model with MNIST Dataset

+### Randomization Defense

+Randomization defense techniques involve applying random transformations to the input data during training to increase the model's robustness against adversarial attacks.
+The key idea behind randomization defense is to introduce random variations in the input data, making it harder for adversarial perturbations to have a consistent effect on the model's predictions.

+The implemented randomization defense methods work as follows:

+- Random Resizing: The input images are randomly resized within a specified scale range.
+This introduces variations in the spatial dimensions of the images, making the model more resilient to size-related adversarial perturbations.
+- Random Cropping: A random smaller region is cropped from the input images.
+This helps the model learn to focus on different parts of the image and reduces its sensitivity to specific pixel locations.
+- Random Rotation: The input images are randomly rotated within a specified angle range.
+This helps the model become invariant to rotational changes and enhances its ability to recognize objects from different orientations.
+- Combined Randomization: Multiple randomization techniques, including resizing, cropping, rotation, color jittering, random erasing, and noise injection, are applied together.
+This creates a diverse set of input variations, making it challenging for adversarial perturbations to have a consistent impact.

+By applying these randomization techniques, the model learns to be more robust and generalizable, as it is trained on a wide range of input variations.
+Adversarial perturbations that are crafted based on a specific input may not have the same effect when random transformations are applied, reducing the effectiveness of adversarial attacks.

 ### Randomization Defense Mechanism Using Random Resizing Approach

 | **Compounded Attack** | **Pre-Attack Accuracy - No Defense** | **Post Attack Accuracy - No Defense** | **Post Attack Accuracy - with Defense** |